 One of the main concerns people have about CBD is whether or not it will make them fail a drug test.
 Other frequently asked questions pertain to usage including type of product, dose and frequency.
 We hope to provide you clear answers here.

-What one should not do is get CBD oil from unregulated or unknown sources.
+You should avoid getting CBD oil from unregulated or unknown sources.
 Products from uncontrolled sources can contain contaminants and inconsistent levels of CBD and THC.
 CBD oil is relatively new – scientific studies and regulations are continually being developed as our medicinal and recreational cannabis laws change.
 (For instance, the classification of hemp as cannabis with less than 3/10ths a percent THC concentration is in the United States and differs internationally).
 An example of new regulation is the US Hemp Authority – Charlotte’s Web is one of their certified companies.
 More regulation ensures the hemp company is selling products sourced from legal hemp, manufacturers are following standardized good manufacturing processes, growers are taking steps to follow Good Agricultural Practices, and company keeps records of production of hemp (sourcing of seeds, date of planting/harvesting, growth substrates/materials, destinations of manufacturing and sales).

 It is important to get CBD oil from a reputable, trusted source that utilizes professional labs, and analytical testing.
 We ensure the brands we carry meet these requirements and many of the companies we carry provide their testing results on their website.